meejah/fowl/docs/usage.rst

 Although we'll still avoid gratuitous compatilibity problems, the output SHOULD NOT be considered machine-parsable and may change from release to release.

 By contrast, the commands that ``fowld`` accepts and the messages it outputs MUST all be well-formed JSON lines.
-Generally, backwards-incompatibilities SHOULD be avoided.
+Generally, backwards-compatibility SHOULD be available.

 There should be few (ideally no) command-line options for ``fowld``.
 Programs integrating with it should be able to use any version of the software (that is, to upgrade seamlessly).